Dedicated to Helping Dog Bite Victims

 Capnocytophaga

-Commonly found in the mouths of people, dogs, and cats, Capnocytophaga is a type of bacteria that can often cause an infection in people with weakened immune systems.
+This is a type of bacteria commonly found in the mouths of people, dogs, and cats.
+It can often cause an infection in people with weakened immune systems.
+Symptoms frequently include blisters, redness, swelling, drainage, and tenderness at the site of the wound.

-In more advanced cases, a patient may experience gangrene, a condition that causes tissue to die due to lack of blood flow.
+In more advanced cases, a patient may experience gangrene, a condition that causes tissue to die due to a lack of blood flow.
 If left untreated, toes, fingers, or any other limbs that have been without blood flow for any extended period of time may need to be amputated.

-Speak with Our Pottsville, PA, Dog Bite Lawyer Immediately
+Speak with Our Dog Bite Lawyers Today

 A dog bite can quickly become life-threatening.
-At Fanelli, Evans & Patel, P.C., we understand the financial hardship that a dog attack can place on your family and your own well-being.
+At Fanelli, Evans & Patel, we understand the financial hardship that a dog attack can place on your family and your own well-being.
 Contact us today online or by calling 570-622-2455 to schedule your free consultation.
 Evening and weekend appointments are available.